wtraylor/trace21ka_for_lpjguess/README.md

 - `cruncep/`: Monthly means of the CRUNCEP5 data set from 1900 to 2013.
   **TODO:** Citation, where doe the data come from exactly?
+- `heap/`: Automatically created directory for temporary files.
+Can be customized.

 Project Outline
 ---------------